akshaykanawat/database/README.md

 if err != nil {
 	fmt.Println(err)
 }
-val, err := t.Get("name1")
+val, err := client.Get("name1")
 fmt.Println(val, err)
 ```

 ## Features
-DB will create an index file which will store all the indexes and also created a folder called "dbFiles" which will host all the files in which actual data will exist.
-Each file in that folder should not exceed size limit of 1mb(configurable).
-Once this size limit exceeds our code will create new file to store new data.
+The database will produce an index file to keep all the indexes and a folder called "dbFiles" to house all the files containing the actual data.
+There is a 1 MB size restriction on each file in that folder (configurable).
+Our code will generate a new file to hold fresh data once this size restriction is exceeded.
 Index file will store data like this : {key : location of file}
 - Get :
     - First checks key in the index file.
     - If key is not found return "Key not found"